brianhealey/pyamplipi/pyamplipi/docs/cli.md

 $ pyamplipi -a http://amplipi.local/api/ -t 30 ann < /tmp/my-announce.json
 ```

+Reading the input from a file can also be done by providing a `-I FILE` or `--infile FILE` - this is mainly useful in shell-modus (see further)

 ### (2) Input from CLI `--input [key=value]`

 Alternatively the values can also be provided on the command line as key-value-pairs.